irmen/Pyro5/docs/source/tipstricks.rst

     TypeError: don't know how to serialize class <type 'numpy.ndarray'>
       or
     TypeError: don't know how to serialize class <class 'numpy.int64'>

-These errors are caused by Numpy datatypes not being serializable by serpent or json serializers.
+      or similar.

-There are several reasons these datatypes are not supported out of the box:
+These errors are caused by Numpy datatypes not being recognised by Pyro's serializer.
+Why is this:

 #. numpy is a third party library and there are many, many others.
 It is not Pyro's responsibility to understand all of them.
 #. numpy is often used in scenarios with large amounts of data.
 Sending these large arrays over the wire through Pyro